Darkshadenl/cursor_steal_house/docs/architecture.md

 3.  **Run crawler as part of docker-compose:**

-    The crawler service is already included in the `docker-compose-dev.yml` file and can be run alongside the other services:
+    The crawler service is already included in the `scripts/docker/docker-compose-dev.yml` file and can be run alongside the other services:

     ```bash
-    docker compose -f docker-compose-dev.yml up crawler
+    docker compose -f scripts/docker/docker-compose-dev.yml up crawler
     ```

     This will automatically connect to the PostgreSQL database service using the internal Docker network.

+**Note:** The scraper is designed to run independently.
+In the Docker setup (`scripts/docker/docker-compose-dev.yml`), there is commented-out configuration for running the crawler via `cron` inside the `backend` container.
+This could be enabled for periodic scraping.

 ---